Data Centers in Reims

 Proximity To Key Business Districts: Data centers here are strategically located to support the champagne production, pharmaceutical, and logistics industries.
 Being outside the immediate Paris congestion allows for easier physical access while maintaining high-speed fiber paths to the capital.

-Regional Market Reach: Reims serves the entire Grand Est region, acting as a digital gateway between the Paris basin and the industrial centers of the German border.
+Regional Market Reach: Reims serves the entire Grand Est region, acting as a digital gateway between the Paris basin and the industrial centers near the German border.

-Tax Advantage For Data Centers: Specific financial instruments, such as European Investment Bank loans, have supported infrastructure development in the region.
-This financial backing helps lower the barrier for facility expansion and upgrades.
+Tax Advantage For Data Centers: Specific financial instruments have supported infrastructure development in the region.
+European Investment Bank loans provide low-cost financing for large-scale data center projects, reducing the capital burden for facility expansion.

 Natural Disaster Risk

-- River Flood: 7.5 – This represents the primary natural concern, requiring specific site selection and elevation strategies as of September 2025.
+- River Flood: 7.5 – Significant local concern requiring specific site selection and elevation strategies as of January 2026.

-Other natural hazards, such as tropical cyclones, are not applicable to operations in this area as of September 2025.
+Other hazards, such as tropical cyclones and tsunamis, are not applicable to operations in this area as of January 2026.